eithan11/stringlines/README.md

 Use the `main_stringlines.py` file to plot the stringlines for stops in the Isrealy railway network.
 There are a few examples of lists of ids for plots you can print. if you want to make a plot with differentstations, I recommend using the `stops.txt` and the rail map to create the needed `control_stops` list.

+I added the folder `gtfs_rail_only` with the relevant GTFS files.
+It contains only the data for rail trips for shorter computation time.
+If you wish to use other GTFS data you will need to change the `folder` variable in `main_stringlines.py`.

 enjoy!